plone/plone.patternslib/README.md

 ## Versioning scheme

-The version number of plone.patternslib follows the Patternslib version numbers with an added sub-patch level and a possible pre-release suffix.
+The version number of plone.patternslib directly follows the Patternslib version numbers.

-E.g. if the Patternslib version is 9.9.16 possible plone.patternslib versions are `9.9.16.0`, `9.9.16.0a1`, `9.9.16.1` and so on.
+Possible version numbers are:

+- 9.9.16
+- 9.10.0-alpha.0
+- 9.10.1-beta.2
+- 9.10.1

+Due to strict version parsing of the Python packaging tools we cannot add our own patch levels other that `.dev0`, `.dev1` and so on.
+If you want to release a pre-release version, use the dev suffix.

 ## Implementation